Symphony No. 14 (Shostakovich)

 The Symphony No. 14 in G minor, Op.
 135, by Dmitri Shostakovich was completed in the spring of 1969, and was premiered later that year.
 It is a work for soprano, bass and a small string orchestra with percussion, consisting of eleven linked settings of poems by four authors.
 Most of the poems deal with the theme of death, particularly that of unjust or early death.
 They were set in Russian, although two other versions of the work exist with the texts all back-translated from Russian either into their original languages or into German.
 The symphony is dedicated to Benjamin Britten (who gave the UK premiere the following year at Aldeburgh).

 Instrumentation

 Besides the soloists, the symphony is scored for a chamber orchestra consisting only of strings and percussion.
-The strings consist of ten violins, four violas, three cellos, and two double basses, and the percussion section (three players) includes wood block, castanets, whip, soprano, alto and tenor tom-toms, xylophone, tubular bells, vibraphone, and celesta.
+The strings consist of ten violins, four violas, three cellos, and two double basses, and the percussion section (two players) includes wood block, castanets, whip, soprano, alto and tenor tom-toms, xylophone, tubular bells, vibraphone, and celesta.
 The percussion section does not include common instruments such as timpani, bass drum, cymbals, or triangle.